Scanning tunneling microscope: Instrumentation

 The main components of a scanning tunneling microscope are the scanning tip, piezoelectrically controlled height (z axis) and lateral (x and y axes) scanner, and coarse sample-to-tip approach mechanism.
 The microscope is controlled by dedicated electronics and a computer.
 The system is supported on a vibration isolation system.

 The tip is often made of tungsten or platinum–iridium wire, though gold is also used.
 Tungsten tips are usually made by electrochemical etching, and platinum–iridium tips by mechanical shearing.
 The resolution of an image is limited by the radius of curvature of the scanning tip.
 Sometimes, image artefacts occur if the tip has more than one apex at the end; most frequently double-tip imaging is observed, a situation in which two apices contribute equally to the tunneling.
 While several processes for obtaining sharp, usable tips are known, the ultimate test of quality of the tip is only possible when it is tunneling in the vacuum.
 Every so often the tips can be conditioned by applying high voltages when they are already in the tunneling range, or by making them pick up an atom or a molecule from the surface.

 In most modern designs the scanner is a hollow tube of a radially polarized piezoelectric with metallized surfaces.
 The outer surface is divided into four long quadrants to serve as x and y motion electrodes with deflection voltages of two polarities applied on the opposing sides.
-The tube material is a lead zirconate titanate ceramic with a piezoelectric constant of about 5 nanometers per volt.
+The tube material is a lead zirconate titanate ceramic with a piezoelectric constant of about 5 nanometres per volt.
 The tip is mounted at the center of the tube.
 Because of some crosstalk between the electrodes and inherent nonlinearities, the motion is calibrated, and voltages needed for independent x, y and z motion applied according to calibration tables.

 Due to the extreme sensitivity of the tunneling current to the separation of the electrodes, proper vibration isolation or a rigid STM body is imperative for obtaining usable results.
 In the first STM by Binnig and Rohrer, magnetic levitation was used to keep the STM free from vibrations; now mechanical spring or gas spring systems are often employed.
 Additionally, mechanisms for vibration damping using eddy currents are sometimes implemented.
 Microscopes designed for long scans in scanning tunneling spectroscopy need extreme stability and are built in anechoic chambers—dedicated concrete rooms with acoustic and electromagnetic isolation that are themselves floated on vibration isolation devices inside the laboratory.

 Maintaining the tip position with respect to the sample, scanning the sample and acquiring the data is computer-controlled.
 Dedicated software for scanning probe microscopies is used for image processing as well as performing quantitative measurements.

 Some scanning tunneling microscopes are capable of recording images at high frame rates.
 Videos made of such images can show surface diffusion or track adsorption and reactions on the surface.
 In video-rate microscopes, frame rates of 80 Hz have been achieved with fully working feedback that adjusts the height of the tip.